paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 [Spotify Playlist](https://open.spotify.com/user/126772449/playlist/6rhFwlWnRaBjOZEvohDhLZ?si=EyW4sZGdQx-oRxk-ROUftg) missing 5 songs that are hyperlinked/* below.

 ## Rigorous Monogomy
+These songs are about loving someone but most of them are about murder or sadness.
+Love isn't easy but it's worth it.
 - Marty Robbins - el paso
 - gretchen wilson - when i think about cheating  on the other hand
 - George Jones -  he stopped loving her today
 - Willie  - red headed stranger,  good hearted woman, always on my mind
 - Waylon - wurlitzer prize
 - Dolly Parton - jolene
 - Whitey - cheaters always lose